Neural Message-Passing on Attention Graphs for Hallucination Detection: LLM Computational Traces as Attributed Graphs

-We consider these graphs as \emph{attributed}, in the sense that nodes and edges can host \emph{features} representing $\mathcal{L}$'s computational traces.
+The attention values calculated along the way are, in fact, \emph{pairwise scores} that induce a (non-symmetric) binary relation between tokens.
+In fact, they define a \emph{directed graph} $G = (V, E)$ on any sequence of tokens $\vec{s} = \vec{p} \mid \vec{r}$, where: \begin{itemize} \item $V$, the node (vertex) set, is the set of all tokens in $\vec{s}$, namely $\{T_i\}_{i=0}^{n-1}$; \item $E$, the edge set, is the set of ordered pairs $(T_i, T_j), i > j$, signifying $T_i$ attends to $T_j$ in the generation of next tokens: $\att{l}{h}{i}{j} > 0$ for some of $\mathcal{L}$'s layers and corresponding heads. \end{itemize} We consider these graphs as \emph{attributed}, in the sense that nodes and edges can host \emph{features} representing $\mathcal{L}$'s computational traces.
 Edge features are given by the set of attention scores between \emph{distinct} tokens, i.e., $x_{E,(i,j)} = \attvec{i}{j}$'s, with $i \neq j$.
 Node features are given by the attention scores \enquote{paid} by a token to itself, i.e, $x_{V,i} = \attvec{i}{i}$.
 Node features can also host other token-wise computational traces; we consider residual stream activations $\actvec{l}{i}$ at any layer $l$, so that node / token $T_i$ is endowed with feature vector $x_{V,i} = (\attvec{i}{i} \mid \actvec{l}{i})$.
 Formally, we gather node and edge features in matrices $X_V \in \mathbb{R}^{n \times (L \cdot H + d)}$ (or $\mathbb{R}^{n \times (L \cdot H)}$ should activations be neglected), and $X_E \in \mathbb{R}^{n_E \times L \cdot H}$.
 The resulting graph is $G = (V, E, X_V, X_E)$.
 This representation captures both token interactions and per-token computational states, and can be extended to incorporate other traces, e.g., activations from multiple layers or output logits.
 We leave investigating these aspects to future research endeavours.

 \paragraph{Sparsifying computational trace graphs.} Very small attention scores convey noisy and weak contribution to updating the representation of a token.
 To reduce computational overhead, we threshold attention scores at $\tau$, zeroing values below it and dropping edges unsupported by any head or layer after this process.
 In formulae, new graph is defined as $G = (V, E, X_V, X^\tau_E)$, with: